SuicideShow/Build-Jellyfin-Tizen-on-Debian-with-Fish/README.md

 # How to Build Jellyfin for Samsung SmartTV (Tizen)
 # About the fish script:
-The `install.jelly-tizen.update.function.fish` script is only needed once, to enter your TVs IP-Adress and install the `getnewjellytizen.fish` script into your '$HOME/.config/fish/functions' folder.
+The `install.function.fish` script is only needed once, to enter your TVs IP-Adress and install the `getnewjellytizen.fish` script into your '$HOME/.config/fish/functions' folder.
 It can be deleted after its installed.

 It also adds the paths below to your $PATH and creates a tizen sdb shortcut, which is needed to connect and deploy the jellyfin.wgt.